ageir/SonarI2C-RPi/README.md

 ### Hardware Set Up

-<b>Warning:
+<b>Warning:<br>
 The Octosonar is a 5V device.
 You will need an I2C capable logic level converter or you WILL damage your Raspberry Pi!
 Do NOT connect the Octosonar directly to the Raspberry Pi!</b>

 It has been tested with this level converter from Adafruit.
 [https://www.adafruit.com/product/757](https://www.adafruit.com/product/757)
 SparkFun aslo has one.
 [https://www.sparkfun.com/products/12009](https://www.sparkfun.com/products/12009)